 • 400 cigarettes and 500g of tobacco and 50 cigars.

 • 2.5L of alcoholic drinks.

 • Items bought on arrival in the duty-free shop to the value of US$500.

 Alcohol and tobacco allowances apply to travellers aged 18 and over only.

 Used cars and motorbikes, asbestos and pornography.

-Restricted imports requiring authorisation include firearms and ammunition, food, drugs and pharmaceutical products.
+Restricted imports requiring authorisation include firearms and ammunition, food, plants, animals (and their products), drugs and pharmaceutical products.